eraser-dev/eraser/README.md

 This project uses GitHub Issues to track bugs and feature requests.
 Please search the [existing issues](https://github.com/Azure/eraser/issues) before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

 The Eraser maintainers will respond to the best of their abilities.

-### Microsoft Support Policy

-Eraser is an open source project that is [**not** covered by the Microsoft Azure support policy](https://support.microsoft.com/en-us/help/2941892/support-for-linux-and-open-source-technology-in-azure).
-Support for the open source version of this project is limited to the resources listed above.

-The [Image Cleaner addon](https://learn.microsoft.com/en-us/azure/aks/image-cleaner?tabs=azure-cli) for Azure Kubernetes Service is covered under the [Azure Support Policy](https://learn.microsoft.com/en-us/azure/aks/support-policies)

-## Trademarks

-This project may contain trademarks or logos for projects, products, or services.
-Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
-Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
-Any use of third-party trademarks or logos are subject to those third-party's policies.